Confluence

 # Initialize the project (creates collection if needed)

-qdrant-loader --workspace . init
+qdrant-loader init --workspace .

 # Test ingestion with your Confluence configuration

-qdrant-loader --workspace . ingest --project my-project
+qdrant-loader ingest --workspace . --project my-project

 # Check project status

-qdrant-loader --workspace . project status --project-id my-project
+qdrant-loader config --workspace . --project-id my-project

 # List all configured projects

-qdrant-loader --workspace . project list
+qdrant-loader config --workspace .

 # Validate project configuration

-qdrant-loader --workspace . project validate --project-id my-project
+qdrant-loader config --workspace .

 Debug Confluence Processing